2 min read

 “it’s allll part of the fun baby (Austin Powers voice)”

 Every step and each successive complication to a two hour job that becomes an eight hour job is part of the fun.
 It’s a puzzle and another problem to test wits against, nothing more.
 When the owner/dreamer takes it personally, that’s when it all falls apart.
-There will be times when things go smoothly.
-The bolts will line up on the first try and an angelic host will proclaim victory in operatic fashion.
-Old salts will walk down the dock and sing praises of your cleverness for all to hear.
+There will be times when things go smoothly and the bolts will line up on the first try.
 Unfortunately for a majority of the jobs, shit hits the fan and you look like a moron.

 When I bought the boat, a young gentleman in the Army named John sold me a dream and he sold it well.
 He’d been living on the boat dockside for about a year and the interior was as homey as it gets.
-There was a swivel mounted Roku TV for movies in the saloon OR the comfy V-Berth!
-Warm string lights illuminated the interior wood paneling which hid the insulation and allowed a small A/C unit to keep the boat comfortable during summer.
-The galley was neatly organized and clean.
-The saloon table had coins and maps from faraway lands inlaid into its surface and the surrounding benches were comfortable and cozy.
-The boat conjured images of morning coffee and breakfast gently rocking at anchor, tucked away in a leeward cove somewhere in the Hawaiian islands.
+Warm string lights illuminated the interior wood paneling to hide the insulation and allowed a small A/C unit to keep the boat comfortable during summer.
+The galley which was also the salon was neatly organized, the centerpiece of it all was a beautiful wood table with coins and maps inlaid into its surface and the surrounding benches invited cozy conversation and respite from whatever the hell the ocean was doing outside.

 On my first visit to the boat the fridge was stocked with beers and John and I shared a few over sunset as we talked about Kailani’s history.

 Eventually we came to the issue of the engine.
 The original powerplant was a Volvo MD11C which is a durable, two-cylinder, 23hp marine diesel engine from the 1970s/80s.
 On John’s maiden voyage off the dock, the Volvo seized and brutally dismantled the buzz I have no doubt he was working on all afternoon.
-John is not particularly mechanically inclined and after hemming and hawing and letting the engine sit for far too long he eventually addressed the issue.
+John is not particularly mechanically inclined and after doing nothing but stressing and letting the engine sit for far too long, he eventually addressed the issue.

 So now what John needed was a sucker who wouldn't ask him too many prying questions about the engine AND pay him enough for the boat so he could escape his debts.
 For a 50 year old sailboat.
 With no engine.